-|The Passion of Trees (Exhibition and Book Launch)|
+|The Passion of Trees (Plus Book Launch)|

 The snow no longer cloaks our mountains in white.
 Our rivers have emaciated.
 Our wells are getting deeper and deeper, and our valleys are short of breath.
 The red deer do not give birth and our leopards jump to their death from the rocks of the Mount Kiamaki.

 Every day the papers speak of the escalation of the greenhouse gases, the depletion of the ozone layer, and the El Nino phenomenon, while the nighttime TV is filled with news of global warming, drought, and climate change.

 I do not exactly understand these issues, but every year I witness the incineration of vast expanses of the Arasbaran Forests, a unique biodiversity which is steadily dwindling.

 Owing to inordinate dam and road construction, the proliferation of factories and mines, and many other reasons, wild life in these forests is so devastated that even lumber smugglers would feel dejected at the sight.
 I cannot imagine the depth of his sorrow if father were alive and could see how the walnut trees have dried out and the apricots do not blossom anymore.

 A tree is seen as being beautiful when it is adorned with green leaves and it is said: